60+ eye-opening SaaS statistics (2024)

 Published on February 2, 2024

-Software as a service, referred to as SaaS in the tech industry, have become cornerstone technologies for businesses and consumers all over the world.
+Software as a service, referred to as SaaS in the tech industry, has become a cornerstone technology for businesses and consumers all over the world.
+These online applications are accessed directly on the internet, eliminating the need for clunky hardware, complex maintenance, and manual product updates.

 Today, SaaS solutions exist in nearly every industry.
-Niche markets have taken on monikers like fintech, insurtech, fashion tech, health tech, food tech, etc…B2B, B2C organizations, and direct consumers use SaaS tools every day to increase professional and personal productivity.
+Niche markets have taken on monikers like fintech, insurtech, fashion tech, health tech, food tech, etc…B2B, B2C organisations, and direct consumers use SaaS tools every day to increase professional and personal productivity.

 In this article, we share 40+ compelling statistics on SaaS growth, spending, and more.
 Read through for a deeper understanding of this booming market, and how these technologies are adapting to new demands going forward.